Smalls1652/fediproto-sync/README.md

-# FediProto-Sync
+# FediProto Sync

 > [!WARNING]
 > This project is still in development and is **not ready for use**.
 It is very rough around the edges and a lot of things are rapidly changing.

-FediProto-Sync is a tool to sync posts from your Mastodon account to your BlueSky account.
+FediProto Sync is a tool to sync posts from your Mastodon account to your BlueSky account.

 ## 🗂️ Dependencies used